awsdocs/amazon-rds-user-guide/doc_source/Concepts.RDSFeaturesRegionsDBEngines.grids.md

 ### RDS Proxy with RDS for PostgreSQL<a name="Concepts.RDS_Fea_Regions_DB-eng.Feature.RDS_Proxy.pg"></a>

-Amazon RDS supports RDS Proxy for all versions of RDS for PostgreSQL\.
+Amazon RDS supports RDS Proxy for all versions of RDS for PostgreSQL except version 14\.

 ## Engine\-native features<a name="Concepts.RDS_Fea_Regions_DB-eng.Feature.EngineNativeFeatures"></a>